Skip to content

 Testing Assumptions:

-The developer should prepare to spend well over $100k on testing for this device to prove substantial equivalence to an existing 510(k) and more if they intend to prove uniquely different technological advancements, which require a De Novo filing.
+The developer will spend in excess of $100k on testing for this device to prove substantial equivalence to an existing 510(k) and more if they intend to prove uniquely different technological advancements, which require a De Novo filing.

 Ease of Manufacturing: